Are your lousy competitors outranking your construction company’s website on Google?

 - Create specific content.
 Don’t beat around the bush and tackle what’s mentioned in the title.

 - Answer questions.
-Address questions that your target audience may have around the topic.
+Address questions that your target audience may have about the topic.

 A cool SEO trick for construction companies is to analyze the top three pages ranking in Google search for your target keyword.